-The Department of Chemistry at the George Washington University invites applications for a tenure-track Assistant Professor of Chemistry beginning as early as Fall 2020 in Physical Chemistry.
-The search is open to all areas of physical chemistry, including spectroscopy, nanomaterials and their characterization, and theoretical/computational research that provides significant new physical insight into an experimentally relevant system or process.
-The successful candidate is expected to develop a highly active, visible, and funded research program that advances the aspiration of GW to become a preeminent comprehensive global research university, as well as the vision of the Department to be globally recognized as the premier Chemistry Department for education, innovation, and cross-disciplinary research in the Nation’s Capital.
+The Department of Chemistry at the George Washington University invites applications for a tenure-track Assistant Professor of Chemistry beginning as early as Fall 2023 in Physical Chemistry.
+The search is open to all areas of physical chemistry, yet the Department has keen interests in areas of environmental science, such as those developing and applying modern analytical methodology to trace atmospheric constituents, priority pollutants in air/water/soil and biota, heavy metals and radionuclides.
+Additionally, the Department has teaching needs in our Environmental and Green Chemistry Master’s program, a popular program designed for students pursuing careers in the environmental and sustainability fields.
+Other existing strengths of the department, include biomolecular chemistry and computation, omics spectrometries, and materials characterization, as well as theoretical/computational research that provides significant physical insight into an experimentally relevant system.
+Successful candidates will be expected to develop a highly active, visible, and funded research program that advances the aspiration of GW to become a preeminent comprehensive global research university, as well as the vision of the Department to be globally recognized as the premier Chemistry Department for education, innovation, and cross-disciplinary research in the Nation’s Capital.

-GW Chemistry recently moved into the newly constructed 250,000 sq. ft.
+GW Chemistry is located in the newly constructed 250,000 sq. ft.
 Science and Engineering Hall.
 This unique facility houses expansive lab spaces, a state-of-the-art imaging suite, and a Class 100 nanofabrication/cleanroom facility.
 The imaging instrumentation includes new SEM, TEM, FIB-SEM and Confocal Microscopes.
 In addition, two high performance computing clusters (Colonial One and Pegasus) are available to Chemistry faculty, and several laboratories within Chemistry and the School of Engineering and Applied Science have established, state-of-the art laser spectroscopy facilities available for collaborative use.
-Our department offers B.S., M.S. and Ph.D. degrees, and our dynamic faculty of 20 have collaborative programs with the George Washington University Medical Center, the Katzen Cancer Research Center, the GW Institute for Neuroscience.
+Our department offers B.S., M.S. and Ph.D. degrees, and our dynamic faculty of 20 has collaborative programs with the George Washington University Medical Center, the Katzen Cancer Research Center, and the GW Institute for Neuroscience.

-Moreover, our strategic and central location in Washington DC facilitates many engagements with prestigious research laboratories such as the National Institutes of Health, Naval Research Laboratory, Children’s National Medical Center, National Institute of Standards and Technology, the Food and Drug Administration, the DC Center for AIDS Research and the Smithsonian Institution.
-And GW’s Virginia Science and Technology Campus in Northern Virginia’s Tech Corridor has extensive research facilities and is well-situated for collaboration with the Howard Hughes Medical Institute’s Janelia Research Campus.
+Our strategic and central location in Washington, DC facilitates many engagements with prestigious research laboratories such as the National Institutes of Health, Naval Research Laboratory, Children’s National Medical Center, National Institute of Standards and Technology, the Food and Drug Administration, the DC Center for AIDS Research and the Smithsonian Institution.
+GW’s Virginia Science and Technology Campus in Northern Virginia’s Tech Corridor has extensive research facilities and is well-situated for collaboration with the Howard Hughes Medical Institute’s Janelia Research Campus.